Past Seminars

 Venue: LRE, EPITA Paris

-Speaker 1: (present) Uli Fahrenberg, EPITA
+Speaker 1: (present) Uli Fahrenberg, LRE

 Title: Introduction to Paris ACTS